 Ask questions that encourage the students to focus on quadrilaterals that have one pair of parallel sides.
 Some students might observe that a trapezium often looks like a triangle with the top cut off leaving an edge that is parallel to the side opposite.

-- Back to Tapatoru rite a nui who wants to look like his sports hero Jonah Trapz.
+- Tapatoru rite wants to look like his sports hero Jonah Trapz.

 - How would you check that a pair of sides is parallel?